 James Plousis, Chairman of the New Jersey Casino Control Commission, pointed out that while casino win was slightly lower than the previous year, it was still the second-highest figure reported for July in the past ten years.
 The positive trends seen on the casino floor, such as increased slot machine wins and strong visitation during the summer, signify a promising outlook for the industry.
 The performance of the Casinos in Atlantic City is particularly encouraging given the ongoing recovery efforts in the brick-and-mortar segment.

 Online gambling, a significant contributor to the industry’s resilience, demonstrated substantial growth.
-Atlantic City gambling revenue increased by an impressive 13.5% year-over-year, reaching $155.2 million for July.
+AC gaming revenue increased by an impressive 13.5% year-over-year, reaching $155.2 million for July.
 Additionally, NJ sports betting, a thriving segment in New Jersey, experienced a remarkable 35.6% increase in revenue, contributing to the overall strength of the state’s gambling sector.

 The state’s ability to maintain growth in the face of challenges further solidifies its reputation as a gambling hub with unwavering resilience.